PVieira04/filmfanatic/README.md

 ### Future Features

 - In order to achieve the original sixth project goal of using an API, a back end can be built to support the fully functioning front end.
 This will allow the safe use of an API where a key is needed.
 - For the option selection function in JavaScript, a more intelligent system of selecting options can be implemented.
-For example, if a year is given as the answer, the code will generate three random year which are close but not the same as the target year.
+For example, if a year is given as the answer, the code will generate three random years which are close but not the same as the target year.
 That way, if a film was released in 1977, an option of 2021 would not come up.
 - Add different kinds of questions regarding awards received from different institutions such as the Oscars, Golden Globes etc.
 - Add a functionality for users to select how many questions they wish to answer.
+- In order to save time, this project saves information such as the correct answer to local storage.
+As it stands, an advanced user could easily cheat in the quiz by looking up the answers in the console.
+In an ideal scenario, I would want to mask this information but for that I would again need a back end.

 ## Testing